Founded in 2009, Purpose New York serves as our headquarters.

 Outside of the office, Maddie can often be found addressing envelopes for her friends’ weddings, exploring national parks, or reading young adult literature recommended by a former student.

-As Junior Partnership Associate, Marcela helps Purpose develop meaningful partnerships with leading organizations and businesses that result in lasting social impact.
+As Partnerships Associate, Marcela helps Purpose develop meaningful partnerships with leading organizations and businesses that result in lasting social impact.

 Before joining Purpose, Marcela worked with Vision Democratica, a nonprofit that promotes social welfare in Venezuela by connecting humanitarian organizations on the ground with funders in the U.S. There, she helped develop a humanitarian aid pipeline that provides daily meals to Venezuelan refugees in Colombia.
 Prior to Vision Democratica, Marcela was a co-creator and manager of the online platform Ask A Venezuelan, an awareness campaign that brought attention to the crisis in Venezuela and the misinformation that surrounds it.
 Additionally, she also served as a curator for TEDxNorthwestern, where she helped TEDx highlight leading research and innovation in the Chicago area.